UCB-Econ-148/sp24/syllabus.md

 ### Regrade Requests

 When scores for assignments are released, regrade windows will be open for two days.
-Regrade requests that are made via email/Ed outside of the designated regrade window will not be considered.
+Regrade requests that are made via email/Ed or are made outside of the designated regrade window will not be considered.

 <br>